It’s a great day to learn about the many health benefits of peppermint.

 Speaking of lowering cholesterol levels, if you didn’t know, dandelion is a good flowering plant that does this well too.
 Here is my article about dandelion’s health benefits that you might want to read.

-12. Is A Stress Reliever
+17. Peppermint May Be A Stress Reliever

 Peppermint leaves contain menthol which can act as a sedative and as a muscle relaxant.